RWS/studio-api-docs/apiconcepts/translationmemory/overview.md

 Translation Provider Plug-ins
 ----
-Apart from translation memories, Trados Studio can also leverage other translation providers such as Web-based translation services (e.g. Google Translate), and any other kind of resource that provides translation solutions.
+Apart from translation memories, <Var:ProductName> can also leverage other translation providers such as Web-based translation services (e.g. Google Translate), and any other kind of resource that provides translation solutions.
 This SDK contains an example of how to develop a simple translation provider plug-in that performs lookup operations in delimited text files.